seohyun27/JavaPractice/README.md

 # JavaPractice
-This repository contains Java code submitted as assignments for a second-year, second-semester Java class.
+This repository contains Java code submitted as assignments for a 2-2 Java class.